Mō mātou

 Te Tiriti O Waitangi/ Treaty of Waitangi statement

-As the SWRB, we recognise our Crown-Māori commitment as a Te Tiriti O Waitangi partner and are committed to improving services and outcomes for Māori, strengthening the Crown’s relationship with Māori, and developing our Māori capability.
+As the SWRB, we recognise the Crown-Māori commitment as Te Tiriti o Waitangi partners and are committed to improving services and outcomes for Māori, strengthening the Crown’s relationship with Māori, and developing our Māori capability.

 Collage of smiling social workers and SWRB staff